-Plagued by capital equipment alternative investment decisions?
+Concerned about capital equipment alternative investment decisions?
 Not

-certain if you need to invest, or if the investment makes economic sense?
+certain if you need to invest or if the investment makes economic sense?

 Need to communicate sensible investment decision criteria to your team?

-Engineering Economics is an 8-hour program focused on capital
+an intense 16-hour program focused on capital

 conclusion of this program, your staff will understand: